GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/sensfunc.rst

    :scale: 90 %
    :align: center

-This is the shape the telescope and instrument see.
+This is the shape the telescope and instrument let through.
 The real standard star flux does not fall off like that in the blue.
 That's what the sensitivity function will correct for.

-When you are ready to quit the interactive plot, press ``q``.
+When you are ready to quit the interactive plot, press "``q``".

 Calculate the sensitivity function
 ==================================
-In a very simplified picture, the sensitivity function is the difference between what was observed and what the star spectrum really should look like.
+In a very simplified picture, the sensitivity function is the difference between what was recorded and what the star spectrum really should look like.
 It is the shape of the spectrum that matters, not the absolute flux.

 This sensitivity correction will be applied to our science observations.

 Find the star
 -------------
-So, we need to know what the standard star spectrum should look like.
-IRAF provides wavelength-flux tables for a large collection of common spectrophotometric standards, for both hemisphere.
+So, we need to know what the standard star spectrum looks like.
+IRAF provides wavelength-flux tables for a large collection of common spectrophotometric standards, for both hemispheres.
 Those are located in the ``onedstds`` directory.
 From the PyRAF session::

     dir onedstds